Bowling is an exciting sport. It’s all about precision, skill, and, of course, the right equipment.

 It’s worth noting that my bowling style is quite gentle, with no aggressive lofting.

-I’ve always taken great care in its storage, ensuring it’s shielded from extreme temperatures.
+I’ve always cared for its storage, ensuring it’s shielded from extreme temperatures.

 Furthermore, the ball’s aesthetics and initial fit seemed impeccable, making its short lifespan all the more disappointing.